 The awards are open to individuals, teams, companies and organisations including contract caterers operating in a public sector environment.
+16 award categories are now open for nominations.

 Armed Forces Caterer of the Year Award